yktakaha4/terraform-provider-uptimerobot/docs/resources/monitor.md

   - `basic`
   - `digest`
 * `interval` - the interval for the monitoring check (300 seconds by default).
+* `custom_http_statuses`
+  - `up` - Array of HTTP status codes that make the status of the monitor up
+  - `down` - Array of HTTP status codes that make the status of the monitor down

 ## Attributes Reference